karanja-simon/blog/load-testing-apis-jmeter.md

 ![Results](/images/blog/jmeter/13.png)

-You can keep adjusting the thread count to see how your API behaves.
-In the next section, we will see how we can interprete the results
+You can keep adjusting the thread count to see how your API behaves **But read the note below**.
+In the next section, we will see how we can interprete the results &amp; and make informed decisions.
+> Note: If you rump-up the *Number of threads* to a huge number, you will get out of memory &amp; with a nasty *OutOfMemoryError*.
+The JMeter GUI mode is not recommeded for running load tests.
+Rather it's a good tool for configuring and debugging tests.
+On the next section will see how we can avoid this by command-linr tools.